phproberto/joomla-gulp/README.md

 Copy the `joomla-gulp-extensions-sample` folder inside this repo into your project's root folder and rename it to `joomla-gulp-extensions`.
 That folder contains a sample  structure.

 Note: You can rename folders to anything you want.
-For example I prefer to use `gulp` instead of `joomla-gulp` (I clone it directly to the `gulp` folder) and I use `gulp-extensions` instead of `joomla-gulp-extensions`.
+For example I prefer to use `gulp` instead of `joomla-gulp` (I clone it directly to the `gulp` folder) and I use `gulp-extensions` install-noded of `joomla-gulp-extensions`.
 You only have to ensure that your `gulpfile.js` require dirs point to the right folders.

 ### <a name="create-config"></a>3.8.
 Create your config file